advait1226/WeMeet/README.md

 ## Prerequisites

-Before running WeChat, ensure that you have the following software installed on your machine:
+Before running WeMeet, ensure that you have the following software installed on your machine:

 - Node.js (version 10 or higher)
 - npm (Node Package Manager)